InfGang - Informatics Science Communication Group

 Will I learn to write my own stories?

-We plan to set up Informatics Science Blog to help us promote stories that might not be appropriate for the general channels.
+If there was an interest in developing stories aimed at a scientific audience we could set up Informatics Science Blog to help us promote stories that might not be appropriate for the general channels.
 Perhaps you brought a story that’s very niche or tricky to explain – or perhaps we have an abundance of stories and have to find the right channels to promote them.
 For anyone interested in developing their own stories, the Science Blog will be the outlet to do so.

 How do I join the group?